Done in partnership with:

 Benefits

-- Predicting and planning compost heap turning
+- Predicting and planning heap turning

 - No unpleasant smell of ammonia.